PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No. I have no money, but I have courage."

 "Courage?" he said, as he looked off into a hopeless middle distance.
 "They won't take courage.
 I owe them money.
 Do you have money?
-Can you get money.
+Can you get money?
 I meant to get money at dice.
 But..." and here the pitful sobbing took over once again.

 "I can rescue her!
 If you would but tell me where they have taken her."

 "No, they would kill her before they would let you have her.
 No, money is the only way.
 It is the only way to do anything in this world."
 The man with hopeless eyes said.

 "Look at me.
 Look at me!"
 Relan commanded.
 "I will return your sister to you.
 This I vow.
-Now tell me where they have taken her."
+Now tell me, where they have taken her?"

 "You?" said the man with a laugh bereft of hope, "You don't even have a sword."

-The man's pitiful wails seemed to follow him through the streets as Relan went in search of a sword.
+The man's pitiful wails seemed to follow Relan through the streets as he went in search of a sword.

 # 16 -- Relan Learns a Lesson -- 1393

 Of course, a sword was hard to find.
 Relan had tried to beg or borrow one for two days before he worked up the nerve to go and talk to Boltac.
 He had gone to the market, looking for work as a laborer.
 He had begged for change from rich passerbys.
 But nothing had worked.
-Sabriella's brother, a poor wretch named Stavo lived in a shack built against the outside of the Southron wall.
+Sabriella's brother, a poor wretch named Stavro lived in a shack built against the outside of the Southron wall.
 Every time he saw Relan he had wailed and cried.
 He told and retold his sad tale, claiming that it was all his fault, but he would not *do* anything about it.
 He lacked the courage, he said.
 He lacked the strength, he said.
 All he had was love for his sister and hatred for himself.

 He was worthless, except for the information that Relan had managed to extract from him.
 The men who had taken Sabriella worked for a man named Hogarth, a thug who controlled gambling in Robrecht.
 They had taken her to a hold in the South, a pile of dark stones on the River Swift known as the Tower of Forgetting.
 There they would keep her for a week.
 Then the rapes would start.
 The week after that, they would cut fingers off.
-Relan did not think to ask how this creature Stavo, could describe such tortures in detail without breaking down into tears.
+Relan did not think to ask how this creature, Stavro, could describe such tortures in detail without breaking down into tears.

 Relan, of course, vowed that he would rescue his lady (with all faithfulness and heroism) but the how of it had been impossible until he had saved the Merchant Boltac.
 Now that he was armed, free and left to his own devices, the question became, what should he do?
 Robrecht needed to be avenged, and the threat of these Orcs and that evil flying wizard needed to be dealt with.
 Clearly, that was a selfless hero's first duty, wasn't it?